BATTER UP BASEBALL CARDS

 In the 1970s, Batter Up took its production and distribution to new levels.
 Color photography was introduced in 1972.
 Montgomery also formed strategic distribution partnerships with larger card and candy manufacturers like Top Card and Planters.
 This allowed Batter Up products to reach general retail outlets like drug stores and supermarkets nationwide for the first time.

-Read also: 1992 SCORE BASEBALL CARDS WORTH MONEY
+Read also: 2022 BASEBALL CARDS FOR SALE

 The increased availability fueled even more popularity for Batter Up in the 1970s.
 Annual set sales regularly topped 10 million cards.
 Subject matter also expanded beyond baseball to include other sports.
 Batter Up issued sets for basketball, football, hockey and auto racing during this decade.
 Specialty subsets highlighting award winners or All-Star teams became another Batter Up signature.